Laser hair removal helps to reduce hair growth in the long-term

 Do not apply cosmetics or creams to the treatment area on the day of treatment.

-If you have a history of cold sores and and you are planning to have your upper lip hairs or chin hairs treated you will need to inform your treating physician so that you can be put on appropriate anti-viral therapy beforehand.
+If you have a history of cold sores and and you are planning to have your upper lip hairs or chin hairs treated you will need to inform your treating doctor so that you can be put on appropriate anti-viral therapy beforehand.

 What does laser hair removal feel like?